j-jith/iitm-netaccess-cmd/README.rst

 You can revoke internet access of any machine that you've previously approved.
 At the moment, ``revoke`` subcommand does not validate the IP address.
-So you have to be careful when enetring the IP address. ``revoke`` command can also accept username and password through ``-u`` and ``-p`` as follows
+So you have to be careful when entering the IP address. ``revoke`` command can also accept username and password through ``-u`` and ``-p`` as follows